paypal/seif-protocol/README.md

-        // Returns a boolean whether the server is redirecting the connection.

-        let isRedirecting = connection.isSeifRedirecting();
+        // Returns a boolean whether the party is redirecting the connection. let isRedirecting = connection.isSeifRedirecting();
         if (isRedirecting === true) {
             console.log("Connection is being redirected.");